When is hearing loss genetic?

 How do I make an appointment?

 A genetics evaluation and genetic testing is arranged following a referral to the Pediatric Genetics Clinic by your child’s pediatrician, otolaryngologist, or other provider.
-For families who are not located in the Ann Arbor area, the Find a Genetic Counselor directory can help to find the closest genetic counselor to you.

 Read stories by parents whose children have had genetic testing:

 - Testing for Connexin 26: One Family’s Story (Hands & Voices)

 - My Family’s Genetic Puzzle: Solved (Hands & Voices)

 - Three of Four Siblings Share Hearing Loss Gene (Hearing Like Me)

 - Learn more about hearing, ear infections, and hearing loss (National Institutes of Health)

 - What genes can be involved in hereditary hearing loss and deafness?
 (National Institutes of Health)